AdobeDocs/cloudmanager-api-docs/src/pages/tutorial/1-a-basic-webhook.md

 ### Creating a Tunnel with ngrok

 In order to use the webhook with Adobe I/O, it must be accessible to the public internet.
 But, your development machine is probably not accessible.
 So you need to open a _tunnel_ allowing public access to the webhook.
-One popular tool for doing this is <a href="https://ngrok.com" target="_new">ngrok</a>.
+One popular tool for doing this is [ngrok](https://ngrok.com).
 Follow the instructions on the ngrok website to install it.
 Once it is installed, you can open up a tunnel by running

 ```bash
 ngrok http 4000